Contact us Today: 843-224-7638

 Please contact us to get a fees breakdown of DBT +DBT PE Program services, along with any Yoga Therapeutics services you may be pursuing.
 Sarah Greenwood, LPC, LCMHC does not take insurance, nor get involved with insurance providers (or their forms) in any way directly and all services are self-pay.

 Please contact your insurance provider to see if you may be eligible to get any insurance reimbursement for any of our services.
-Specifically, ask your insurance provider about what amount they would reimburse you for individual sessions, group therapy & “extended length individual prolonged exposure sessions”.
+Specifically, ask your insurance provider about what amount they would reimburse you for individual sessions & “extended length individual prolonged exposure sessions”.
 Keep in mind your insurance provider may not reimburse you for the full cost of your payment since we are considered an “out-of-network” provider.

 At DBT of Charleston and Yoga Therapeutics of Charleston, we require you to be prepared for all service fees and committed to out-of-pocket payment 48-hours prior to the time of your services in order to qualify for intake assessments, orientation & DBT + DBT PE program entry.